-Orlando Women’s Divorce Attorney
+Divorce Attorney for Women

 Written and edited by our team of expert legal content writers and reviewed and approved by Attorney Mark O’Mara

-Content last updated on: March 28, 2023
+Content last updated on: April 3, 2024

 After a divorce, women often face reduced income and increased childcare responsibilities at higher rates than men.
-The skilled Orlando women’s divorce attorneys at the O’Mara Law Group provide dedicated representation to help you understand your rights when going through a divorce in Florida.
+The skilled women’s divorce attorneys at the O’Mara Law Group provide dedicated representation to help you understand your rights when going through a divorce in Florida.

 As a woman heading into a divorce, skilled legal assistance is paramount if you want a favorable outcome.
-The experienced women divorce lawyers in Orlando, Florida at the O’Mara Law Group can be your trusted allies.
+The experienced divorce lawyers in Orlando, Florida at the O’Mara Law Group can be your trusted allies.

 We’ll guide you through divorce proceedings, such as division of property, alimony, parenting, searching for a child custody lawyer, navigating child support, and handling post-divorce modifications and mediation.
 Contact us for experienced representation.

-- Our founding attorney, Mark O’Mara, is a Supreme Court Certified family mediator board-certified in marital and family law by the Florida Bar with extensive experience in handling complex divorce cases.
+• Our founding attorney, Mark O’Mara, is a Supreme Court Certified family mediator board-certified in marital and family law by the Florida Bar with extensive experience in handling complex divorce cases.

-- O’Mara attorneys are consistently top-rated by Super Lawyers and Top 100 Trial Lawyers thanks to our decades of experience helping women secure their financial futures.
+• O’Mara attorneys are consistently top-rated by Super Lawyers and Top 100 Trial Lawyers thanks to our decades of experience helping women secure their financial futures.

-- We advocate for our clients, and their testimonials speak to the unparalleled client satisfaction we provide.
+• We advocate for our clients, and their testimonials speak to the unparalleled client satisfaction we provide.

-- We are skilled negotiators and fierce advocates in the courtroom with decades of experience.
+• We are skilled negotiators and fierce advocates in the courtroom with decades of experience.
 We will work tirelessly for you and take a compassionate approach in handling your divorce process.

 Let an Experienced Women's Divorce Lawyer Help You Navigate the Process

 Dissolution of marriage is only element of divorce proceedings.
-There are other aspects to take into account, especially if children are involved.
+There are other aspects to take into account, especially if children are involved:

-The goal in awarding alimony is to give the receiving spouse a similar standard of living as they had before the divorce.
+• Alimony – The goal in awarding alimony is to give the receiving spouse a similar standard of living as they had before the divorce.
 The court can mandate any spouse to pay alimony.
 An alimony lawyer in Orlando can help you protect your financial interest following a divorce.

-In special circumstances or when a child is under the age of 18 years, the divorce proceeding will determine the appropriate monetary compensation the custodial spouse will receive as child support.
-Florida law aims to fairly divide child-rearing responsibilities between parties, although the outcome in real-life situations may differ.
+• Child Support – Florida law aims to fairly divide child-rearing responsibilities between parties, although the outcome in real-life situations may differ.
 A child support lawyer will guide you to ensure you get a favorable outcome.

-Florida is an equitable distribution state as opposed to a community property state, so spouses don’t share marital property equally.
-The court will seek to divide the property fairly and equitably, taking the spouses’ circumstances into account.
+• Division of Marital Property – The court will seek to divide the property fairly and equitably, taking the spouses’ circumstances into account.
 An attorney can help you take stock of all marital property to ensure you get a fair share and assist you in keeping the assets that are most important to you.

-Florida Statute 61.13(2)(b) provides extensive guidelines on parenting plans.
-A parenting plan is a detailed arrangement of how parties will share parental responsibilities and decision-making, including who the child stays with at particular times.
+• Creating a Parenting Plan – A parenting plan is a detailed arrangement of how parties will share parental responsibilities and decision-making, including who the child stays with at particular times.
 If parties are unable to agree on a parenting plan, the court may have to intervene.

-Post-divorce modifications may be necessary as circumstances change.
+• Post-Divorce Modifications – Post-divorce modifications may be necessary as circumstances change.
 You can approach the court and request adjustments to child support, child support, or parenting time.
 Our experienced women’s divorce lawyers in Florida can help with post-divorce modifications requests.

 Step 1: Filing a Petition